 In 2008 I proudly cast my vote for Barack Obama.
 In 2012 I didn't vote at all.
 Many times over the course of this election my father has reminded me of the zeal with which I supported Obama in 2008, and how quickly that zeal faded.
 I fear he thinks it is the same zeal with which I am advocating for Hilary Clinton.
 So I'd like to set the record straight.

 I am not the same person I was at the age of twenty-two.
 I am not as liberal, and certainly not as idealistic.
 I believe in the need for a third-party.
 I consider myself an independent.
-Michael Bloomberg is my political spirit-animal.
+Michael Bloomberg is my political north-star.
 I believe that single-story-politics on either side--liberal or conservative is incredibly dangerous.
 And what I mean by that is this: when a complicated and nuanced issue is distilled down to a single sentence (usually in black and white terms) we all lose.
-It's not as simple as big banks are bad.
-I think President Obama hit the nail on the head last month when he penned an op-ed for The Economist titled, The way ahead in which he pointed out that part of what's bad about big banks is that so many of the best and brightest minds of my generation are heading into that field where so much time and energy is put into something that yields no product, no real service--whose only aim is to make more money--which means lost scientists, lost advocates, lost people who might just change the world.
+It's not as simple as Big banks are bad.
+I think President Obama hit the nail on the head last month when he penned an op-ed for The Economist titled, The Way Ahead in which he pointed out that part of what's bad about big banks is that so many of the best and brightest minds of my generation are heading into that field where so much time and energy is put into something that yields no product, no real service--whose only aim is to make more money--which means lost scientists, lost advocates, lost people who might just change the world.
 Are big banks bad?
 Yes and no--like most things.
-Capitalism is a force to be reckoned with, and oftentimes sets us up for failure.
-Capitalism means money is an influencer, a determining factor, a force of change, and yes, a political tool.
+Capitalism is a force to be reckoned with, and oftentimes a force that sets us up for failure.
+Capitalism means money is an influencer, a determining factor, a force of change, and yes, a political scalple.

 I may not be as liberal or as idealistic as I was at twenty-two, but I believe I am actually now a better person, and a kinder one, too.